decor-discord/.github/GUIDELINES.md

 ## Decoration Specification

 Decorations are (A)PNG images that are square and 1.2x the size of your avatar.
+For example, a 640x640 circle in a 768x768 square would be a accurate decoration base.

 Decorations have a maximum resolution of 768x768, and the server will resize oversized submissions to this size.